ScottSWu/polyhedra/README.md

 ## Editing a branch

-If you need to make additional edits after sending the pull request, make changes directly to your local files, commit, fetch rebase and push them as normal.
+If you need to make additional edits after sending the pull request, make changes directly to your local files, commit, fetch, rebase, and push them as normal.
 They will update automatically on the pull request online.

 ```